gyermich/reactnd-project-myreads-starter/README.md

 To run the application:
  - Download the repository from https://github.com/gyermich/reactnd-project-myreads-starter
- - To install dependencies run `npm install'
+ - To install dependencies run `npm install`
- - To start the server run 'npm start', the application will open in a new browser window
+ - To start the server run `npm start`, the application will open in a new browser window

 # Project Overview